 As part of our business strategy, we may acquire or make investments in complementary companies, products, or technologies.
-For example, in March 2018, we acquired Evident.io, Inc., in April 2018, we acquired Cyber Secdo Ltd. ("Secdo"), in October 2018, we acquired RedLock Inc., in March 2019, we acquired Demisto, Inc., in June 2019, we acquired PureSec Ltd. ("PureSec"), in July 2019, we acquired Twistlock Ltd. ("Twistlock"), in September 2019, we acquired Zingbox, in December 2019, we acquired Aporeto, in April 2020, we acquired CloudGenix Inc ("CloudGenix"), in September 2020, we acquired The Crypsis Group, in November 2020, we acquired Sinefa Group, Inc. and in December 2020, we acquired Expanse Inc. The identification of suitable acquisition candidates is difficult, and we may not be able to complete such acquisitions on favorable terms, if at all.
-If we do complete future acquisitions, we may not ultimately strengthen our competitive position or achieve our goals and business strategy; we may be subject to claims or liabilities assumed from an acquired company, product, or technology; acquisitions we complete could be viewed negatively by our endcustomers, investors, and securities analysts; and we may incur costs and expenses necessary to address an acquired company's failure to comply with laws and governmental rules and regulations.
+For example, in fiscal 2018, we acquired Evident.io, Inc. and Cyber Secdo Ltd. ("Secdo"); in fiscal 2019, RedLock Inc., Demisto, Inc., PureSec Ltd. ("PureSec") and Twistlock Ltd. ("Twistlock"); in fiscal 2020, Zingbox, Inc., Aporeto, Inc. and CloudGenix Inc.; in fiscal 2021, The Crypsis Group, Sinefa Group, Inc., and Expanse Inc.; and in March 2021, we acquired Bridgecrew.
+The identification of suitable acquisition candidates is difficult, and we may not be able to complete such acquisitions on favorable terms, if at all.
+If we do complete future acquisitions, we may not ultimately strengthen our competitive position or achieve our goals and business strategy; we may be subject to claims or liabilities assumed from an acquired company, product, or technology; acquisitions we complete could be viewed negatively by our end-customers, investors, and securities analysts; and we may incur costs and expenses necessary to address an acquired company's failure to comply with laws and governmental rules and regulations.
 Additionally, we may be subject to litigation or other claims in connection with the acquired company, including claims from terminated employees, customers, former stockholders, or other third parties, which may differ from or be more significant than the risks our business faces.
 If we are unsuccessful at integrating past or future acquisitions in a timely manner, or the technologies and operations associated with such acquisitions, into our company, the revenue and operating results of the combined company could be adversely affected.
 Any integration process may require significant time and resources, which may disrupt our ongoing business and divert management's attention, and we may not be able to manage the integration process successfully or in a timely manner.
 We may not successfully evaluate or utilize the acquired technology or personnel, realize anticipated synergies from the acquisition, or accurately forecast the financial impact of an acquisition transaction and integration of such acquisition, including accounting charges and any potential impairment of goodwill and intangible assets recognized in connection with such acquisitions.
-We may have to pay cash, incur debt, or issue equity-linked securities to pay for any future acquisitions, each of which could adversely affect our financial condition or the market price of our common stock.
-Furthermore, the sale of equity or issuance of equity-linked debt to finance any future acquisitions could result in dilution to our stockholders.
+We may have to pay cash, incur debt, or issue equity or equity-linked securities to pay for any future acquisitions, each of which could adversely affect our financial condition or the market price of our common stock.
+Furthermore, the sale of equity or issuance of equitylinked debt to finance any future acquisitions could result in dilution to our stockholders.
 See the risk factors entitled "Our failure to raise additional capital or generate the significant capital necessary to expand our operations and invest in new products and subscriptions could reduce our ability to compete and could harm our business" and "The issuance of additional stock in connection with financings, acquisitions, investments, our stock incentive plans, the conversion of our Notes or exercise of the related Warrants, or otherwise will dilute all other stockholders."
 The occurrence of any of these risks could harm our business, operating results, and financial condition.